bigbluebutton/bigbluebutton.github.io/_posts/2018-06-22-greenlight-v2.md

 ### In Application (Greenlight)

 Greenlight has the ability to create accounts on its own.
-Users can signup with their name, email and password and use Greenlight's full functionality.
+Users can sign up with their name, email and password and use Greenlight's full functionality.

 By default, the ability for anyone to create a Greenlight account is enabled.
 To disable this, set the `ALLOW_GREENLIGHT_ACCOUNTS` option in your `env` file to false.
 This will **not** delete existing Greenlight accounts, but will prevent new ones from being created.